UIUC-iSchool-DataViz/is445_obuobg_spring2025/week13/lecture13p1.md

 [Astroblend](www.astroblend.com)

-### More from the NCSA's Advanced Visualization Lab after the break!
+### More from the NCSA's Advanced Visualization Lab next class!

 notes:
 several of us at the NCSA worked on ytini so that Houdini could use some of the features of yt natively!